Dr Joanne Lello - PhD

 Dr Michael Bonsall: Oxford University, Department of Zoology

 Dr Bonsall is a mathematical biologist with a focus on population biology (population dynamics, community ecology, evolutionary ecology).
-His research considers a wide range of questions including the population and evolutionary dynamics of life history strategies; the role of spatial structure on shared enemy and competing enemy interactions, the effects of enrichment on the diversity of ecological communities, the interplay between noise and dynamics in multispecies interactions and the evolution of resistance to microbes.
-Similarly to my own research Dr Bonsall generally combines modelling with empirical studies to achieve his goals.
-Dr Bonsall is collaborating in fitting models to the population data from the cockroach empirical system in my laboratory and is co-applicant with me on a current submission to BBSRC.
+His research considers a wide range of questions including the population and evolutionary dynamics of parasites and host resistance.
+He combines modelling with empirical studies to achieve his research goals.
+Dr Bonsall is collaborating in fitting models to the population data from the cockroach empirical system in my laboratory.